Mehdierli/ProgrammingNotes/Angular.md

 ## What is metadata?
 * metadata is used to decorate a class, it represented by decorators.
+* Decorators are functions that modify JavaScript classes.
 * class decorators
     + such as @Component, @NgModule
 * Property decorator